roboseb/portfolio/README.md

 -water animation/blur
 -tide coming in and out
 -vertical flag on house with animation
--tree shaking in wind animation
+DONE-tree shaking in wind animation
 -day/night cycle, including shadows
 -button to toggle between modes with more text like a regular portfolio and a more immersive island adventure -scroll to cycle through areas
--add shadows to about cards
+DONE-add shadows to about cards
+-add string suspending caught fish and wind animation -make rack back button into a little sign